psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 :class: seealso dropdown
 In passing, I note a notice in *The Times* of Monday,  August 12th, 1878, p14, that suggests that Mr Hartland was at one time a lawyer in the province:

 > PURSUANT to an Order of the High Court of Justice, Chancery Diviason, made in an Action in the Matter of the Estate of William Harris Roberts deceased Williams and others aginst Davies and another 1878, R. 83 The CREDITORS of WILLIAM HARRIS ROBERTS late of 21 Singleton Terrace, Swansea in the county of Glamorgan.
-Gentleman, who died in or about the month of July 1875 are on or before the first day of October 1878 to send by post Prepaid to Mr. Edwin Sidney Hartland of Swansea, aforesaid a member of the firm of Hartland Davies and Isaac the Solicitors of the Defendants Thomas Davies and David Shepherd the executors of the said Willam Harris Roberts deceased their Christian and Surnames, addresses and descriptions; the full particulars of their Claims; a statement of their Accounts and the nature of the Securities, (if any) held by them ; Or in default thereof they will be peremptorily excluded from the benefit of the said order.
+Gentleman, who died in or about the month of July 1875 are on or before the first day of October 1878 to send by post Prepaid to Mr. Edwin Sidney Hartland of Swansea, aforesaid a member of the firm of Hartland Davies and Isaac the Solicitors of the Defendants Thomas Davies and David Shepherd the executors of the said Willam Harris Roberts deceased their Christian and Surnames, addresses and descriptions; the full particulars of their Claims; a statement of their Accounts and the nature of the Securities, (if any) held by them; Or in default thereof they will be peremptorily excluded from the benefit of the said order.
 Every Creditor holding any security is to produce the same before the Master of  the Rolls at his Chambers situated in the Rolls Yard, Chancery Lane, Middlesex, on Monday the 28th day of October 1878, at 11 o'clock in the forenoon being the time appointed for adjudicating on the claims. — Dated this 24th day of July, 1878.
 >
 > DAWSON BRYAN & DAWSON 10 Hart Street Bloomsbury Square W. C. Middlesex
 ```